 We are open to all healthcare employers in Washington.

 What are the benefits of apprenticeships for healthcare employers?

-Apprenticeships offer healthcare employers a range of benefits: a pipeline of skilled and diverse workers, lower turnover and greater satisfaction for both apprentices and mentors, cultivating job skills that match your unique needs and culture, increased workforce loyalty, and higher ROI and productivity.
+Apprenticeships offer healthcare employers a range of benefits: a pathway of skilled and diverse workers, lower turnover and greater satisfaction for both apprentices and mentors, cultivating job skills that match your unique needs and culture, increased workforce loyalty, and higher ROI and productivity.

 Why focus on healthcare apprenticeships?

 Apprenticeships can deliver sustainable and high-yielding solutions to addresses shortages in the healthcare sector.
 They also build a pathway of skilled, competent, and diverse employees.

 How much does it cost?

 The HCAC has grant funds to cover the apprenticeship fee and tuition costs for employers to participate in our healthcare apprenticeship programs.
 This funding is available until June 30, 2021, or funds are completely utilized, whichever comes first.

 What’s the return on investment (ROI) for employers?